Skip to content

 The real power here is combining this technique with the Boolean operators you already know.
 You can use AND, OR, and NOT right in the Google search bar to build incredibly specific queries.
 It’s a completely free and accessible technique that ensures you always have a reliable way to find talent, with or without a premium LinkedIn subscription.

 Alright, you’ve built your search queries and have a list of potential candidates.
 That’s the starting line, not the finish.
-The real magic happens when you figure out who on that list is already paying attention to you.
+The useful next step is figuring out who on that list is already paying attention to you.

 A well-crafted search gives you names.
 But prioritizing those names based on their engagement with your company?
 That’s how you turn a cold list into a series of warm handshakes.